GMcNish/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).
+A: Closure is where we contain a function inside another function.
+We can then use the variables from outside the inner function/closure inside it.
 2. Study the following code, then answer the questions below.

 ```js